 What size heat pump do I need for my pool?

 Electric heat pumps are the most efficient way to heat your swimming pool, but only if you choose the right capacity.
-Here’s how to properly calculate the right size so you save more (while swimming more!) in the long run.

-Choosing a correctly-sized heat pump for your pool must be calculated very specifically.
-Heat pumps operate differently from gas pool heaters because it transfers the existing heat out of the air to warm your pool water.
-So, there are many variables to factor in, including:
+However, choosing a correctly sized heat pump for your pool must be calculated very specifically.
+Heat pumps operate differently from gas pool heaters because they transfer the existing heat out of the air to warm your pool water.
+So, there are many variables to factor in, including: The general annual average temperature of your area; the size of your pool; How many months a year you plan to heat your pool?

 Table of Contents

-The difference in electric heat pumps.
+The difference in electric heat pumps

 There are two types of electric heat pumps for pools.
 On/off heat pumps switch off when the temperature is reached, and switch back on when the water cools.

 The second type is much more energy-efficient because it’s fitted with a smart inverter that slows down or speeds up to keep the pool at the set temperature.
 Full inverter heat pumps automatically self-regulate their speed, which uses less power than an on/off heat pump.
+Inverter pool heat pumps usually have a better Coefficient of Performance (COP) too.

-Measuring COP and Kw.
+Measuring COP and Kw

 Coefficient of Performance (COP) refers to how much energy a heat pump can produce compared to how much it consumes.
 The higher the COP, the more powerfully it produces heat and the lower your power bill.